Tessachu/contact-form-7-dynamic-text-extension/readme.txt

 * Populating with user info
 * Populating with custom fields
 * Generating unique identifiers for support tickets
+* Getting a list of post categories or other custom taxonomies
+* Getting a value from a cookie
+* Getting custom theme modifications
 * Any value using custom shortcodes

 The possibilities are endless!